Frequently Asked Questions

 If an active member should die while employed with the City/DHHA, there are death benefits available for the member's beneficiary.
 In most instances, the Death Benefit is a lifetime monthly benefit for the designated beneficiary.
 If the member is married, the member's spouse will receive the lifetime benefit unless the spouse has waived this right and formally consented to another designated beneficiary.
 Benefits are available for both On-the-Job and Off-the-Job deaths.
 For more information, please refer to our section on Death Benefits.

-If an employee opts to retire in lieu of layoff, the Plan will calculate the employee’s monthly retirement benefit based on the service and earnings the employee has as of the date of termination.
+If an employee opts to retire in lieu of layoff, the Plan will calculate the employee’s monthly retirement benefit based on the service and earnings the employee has as of the date of separation.
 If the employee is later rehired by the City in a benefitted position, the monthly DERP retirement benefit will be suspended while the employee is back working for the City, and the employee will begin accruing credited service toward a new, second retirement.
-When the employee terminates employment for the second time, the Plan will calculate and pay an additional retirement benefit based on the additional credited service and salary earned following re-employment, as well as resume paying the originally calculated monthly retirement benefit.
+When the employee separates employment for the second time, the Plan will calculate and pay an additional retirement benefit based on the additional credited service and salary earned following re-employment, as well as resume paying the originally calculated monthly retirement benefit.

 The lifetime monthly benefit you will receive from the Plan will provide a part of your retirement income.
 You will need to acquire and save money from other sources, as well.
 Social Security (www.socialsecurity.gov) is one of these sources.
 IRAs, annuities, personal savings, and other investments can also contribute to your retirement.